open-contracting/deploy/docs/deploy/create_server.rst

             .. note::

-               If Ubuntu isn't an option, you will need to :ref:`install-ubuntu` after these steps.
+               If Ubuntu isn't an option, you will need to install Ubuntu after these steps.
 Servers from the Server Auction are delivered in the `Hetzner Rescue System <https://docs.hetzner.com/robot/dedicated-server/troubleshooting/hetzner-rescue-system/>`__.

          #.
 Set *Drives* as needed
          #.
 Click the *Order Now* button